88um/usergen/README.md

 # usergen
-Generate rare usernames for any social media platform
+generate rare usernames for any social media platform

+can be used with https://github.com/88um/ighunter/ to check through available usernames